John Bloomfield (sport shooter)

-John Paul Spencer Bloomfield (born 1956) is an English sport shooter, specialising in Full-Bore Rifle.
+John Paul Spencer Bloomfield (born September 1956) is an English sport shooter, specialising in Full-Bore Rifle.

 Sport shooting career

 Bloomfield represented England and won a silver medal in the fullbore rifle Queens Prize (open), at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
 Four years later he represented England and won a bronze medal in the fullbore rifle Queens Prize (open), at the 1986 Commonwealth Games in Edinburgh, Scotland.

 He won H.M.
 The Queen's Prize at Bisley twice, in 1985 and 1990 and H.E.
 The Governor General's Prize in Canada in 1978.